 Stocks are a lucrative option for investment because of the high return on investment.
 However, it comes with a high-risk factor.
 They can be quite volatile, especially when there is a crunch period going on in the economy.
 If the markets crash or go down a significant amount, there is a chance that the value of your stocks goes down to almost nil.
 Dealing with stocks and the share market is often an emotional choice and to pull out or go further depends on a quick assessment of the market scenario and consequential choices.
 In case the company goes bankrupt, the shareholders lose all the money so that is a risk involved in dealing with stocks all the time.

 Real estate, on the other hand, involves much less risk and volatility.
 Market prices of real estate hardly fall and in 90% of the scenario, it is an upward hill movement.
-In the rare case of a natural calamity or the likes, your property might get affected but otherwise, it is one of the safest assets to invest in.
+In the rare case of a natural calamity or the like, your property might get affected but otherwise, it is one of the safest assets to invest in.

-Liquidity of the asset and exit options
+Real Estate Vs Stock: Liquidity and exit options

 One of the biggest disadvantages of investing in real estate is the fact that it can be quite illiquid.
 Selling off a property that you have bought can give you a huge profit margin however, it involves a lot of time.
 From the time you put it in the market to the time you get your money is a long drawn process so if you are in need of quick money from your investments, this is not a very catchy option.